disloops/disloops.github.io/_posts/2025-07-08-vibe-shift-from-wordpress-to-jekyll.md

     - Searching out documentation for it to consume
     - Prompting it to iterate on the same tasks until some goal was met (refactoring, code reuse, etc.)

 This wasn't really "vibe coding" since those developers are supposed to be largely agnostic to the solutions developed by the AI agent.
-This project was much too particular for that.
+This project was too particular for that.
 But don't take my word for it, what do you have to say Cursor?
 (I'm editing this article in the IDE right now.)

 > *"What's interesting is how this migration reveals the gap between AI capabilities and real-world constraints.
 I can write CSS and configure Jekyll, but I can't see the visual results or understand the subtle design decisions that make a site feel right.
 The WordPress-to-Jekyll conversion worked because it's a well-defined technical problem, but the styling required human judgment about aesthetics and user experience.
 This isn't just about AI limitations - it's about the difference between solving problems and creating experiences."*